 Each of the new trails will receive a certificate of designation, a letter of congratulations from the Secretary of the Interior and national recreation trail markers.

-As the nation's largest federal provider of outdoor and water-based recreation, the Corps' 422 lake and river projects in 43 states provide more than 4,500 miles of diverse trails and trail systems.
-Corps of Engineers officials credit the support of local public and private organizations and the thousands of volunteers annually in helping to make these trails and trail systems available for public use.
+As the nation's largest federal provider of outdoor and water-based recreation, USACE's more than 420 lake and river projects in 43 states provide more than 7,300 miles of diverse land and water trail systems.
+USACE officials credit the support of local public and private organizations and the thousands of volunteers annually in helping to make these trails available for public use.

-For more information on these trails and the many other recreation opportunities available at Corps of Engineers sites, please visit www.corpslakes.us.
-For more information on national recreation trails, please visit http://www.americantrails.org/nationalrecreationtrails/
+For more information on USACE land and water trails and the many other recreation opportunities available at USACE sites, please visit www.CorpsLakes.us.

 SOURCE U.S. Army Corps of Engineers